Questions Frequently Asked by Prospective Staff

 Q. When do I have time off or days off?

 A. All staff are provided with regularly-scheduled breaks each day, and at least 1 day off per 6 days.
 Days off typically occur between sessions.
 During these days, the Academy may provide free transportation to a nearby attraction or town.

 Q. Is there a dress code?

 A. Yes.
-As positive role models for our campers, we ask all Academy staff to dress appropriately and according to our policies.
+As positive role models for our campers, we require all Academy staff to dress appropriately and according to our policies.
 All staff are provided with logoed BSA shirts for each day of a camp session.
-Athletic and cotton/canvas shorts or pants are recommended.
+Athletic and cotton/canvas shorts or pants are required.
 All shorts must be a presentable length.
 We ask that excessive tattoos and piercings be removed or concealed.
 Hair should be worn in a way that does not inhibit work.